 “The Corporate Fellowship Program helps ease the transition, especially the cultural transition from military to civilian life, such as new routines, commutes, wardrobe, and social environments,” Nicole said.
 “It also gives you a preview of a certain industry, which is really helpful if you’re not exactly sure what career path you want next.
 There is plenty of opportunity to learn about yourself and figure out what you really want to do next in life.”

-We Are Able to Retire Together and Use the Corporate Fellowship Together
+We Are Able to Retire Together and Participate in the Corporate Fellowship Together

 Between 65% and 80% of veterans surveyed left the military without a job from 20014 to 2016, according to a 2017 research paper titled “U.S. Military Veterans’ Difficult Transitions Back to Civilian Life and the VA’s Response” written by Anna Zogas.
 Zogas wrote “Veterans who are looking for work also report being continuously referred to online hiring initiatives that ultimately ‘did not lead to substantial job prospects.’
 These dead-ends and frustrations lead veterans to name lack of employment as one of these greatest post-military concerns.”

 For example, of post-9/11 veterans surveyed in Los Angeles, 65% said that they needed substantial help finding a job.
 This is a higher number than those surveyed who reported needing physical health care (56%) and mental health care (47%), Zogas wrote.

 The Corporate Fellowship Program helps to ease the transition for military couples by providing veterans and military spouses with the opportunity to work in the civilian world before they leave the military.

 Service members are paired up with companies that match their skill sets and desired career path.
 They then work four days a week for that company and attend a weekly class with their fellowship cohort.
 Many service members are offered a job following their internship, either with the same company or with another participating company.